 FMCSA underscores that motor carriers must not require or allow fatigued drivers to continue to operate, even if an HOS waiver is available under this emergency declaration.
 A truck driver informing a carrier that he/she needs rest must be allowed at least ten consecutive hours off duty.

-New to this updated emergency declaration is an attempt by FMCSA to gauge the impact of the emergency declaration.
-Motor carriers operating under it are now required to report, within five days after the end of each month, their reliance on the emergency declaration.
+FMCSA continues to require motor carriers operating under the emergency declaration to report, within five days after the end of each month, their reliance on it.

 Motor carriers can access their own portal account at https://portal.fmcsa.dot.gov/login.
 Once logged in, go to “Emergency Declaration Reporting” under the “Available FMCSA Systems” section of that page.